Response Updates

 A QCD allows IRA owners to satisfy their required minimum distributions (RMDs) without incurring taxable income on the distributed amount.

-The QCD is excluded from taxable income and counts towards the IRA owner’s annual RMD requirement.
+The QCD is excluded from taxable income and counts toward the IRA owner’s annual RMD requirement.

 However, there are some important considerations when it comes to using a QCD to contribute to a Donor-Advised Fund: